A label for Research and Innovation

 Several OPALE entities benefit from a label and support from INCa:

-3. Several platforms at centers belonging to these cooperative intergroups support their clinical research activities, and have been awarded the "Data Processing Center" label.
+Several biometrics platforms within centers affiliated with these cooperative study groups support their clinical research activities and have been awarded the "Data Processing Center" certification.

 Through its entities and experts, OPALE is also part of various French and European research or educational networks, such as the Cooperative Groups in Oncology (GCO), the adult leukemia CIGAL intergroup (accredited by the French National Cancer Institute), The European School of Haematology (presided over by the Chairman of OPALE), The European LeukemiaNet, HARMONY, and HARMONY PLUS (IMI), among others.
 Several entities within OPALE (cooperative groups) have also received funding for their clinical projects from the Force Hemato endowment fund.

-Long-standing relationships and collaborations have been established by scientific leaders at OPALE with those from prestigious foreign research centers, such as the MD Anderson Cancer Center and the Dana Farber Cancer Institute (United States) or the Shanghai Institute of Hematology, at Ruijin Hospital (China), whose experts are invited to participate in our annual scientific seminar.
+Long-standing relationships and collaborations have been established by scientific leaders at OPALE with those from prestigious foreign research centers, such as the MD Anderson Cancer Center and the Dana Farber Cancer Institute (United States) or the Shanghai Institute of Hematology, at Ruijin Hospital (China).

 On an institutional level, OPALE and the Shanghai Institute of Hemetalogy, China's National Center for Translational Medicine, part of Ruijin Hospital, signed in an ambitious scientific cooperation agreement in July 2024 (see annoucement), to accelerate therapeutic and diagnostic innovation in the field of leukemia and related diseases, in partnership with industry.